kassius/readread/README.md

 		Transform words to uppercase

 		-f,	--file	<file>
-		Reads text from file, intead of from STDIN (standard input)
+		Reads text from file, instead of from STDIN (standard input)

 ```